 When cleaning our homes, we have much to consider in the way of vacuums.
 Many are designed to provide strong sucking power, some are designed for maximum versatility.
-One consideration that’s important to consider is the floors on which these vacuums work.
-Vacuums excel in different materials such as carpet and areas rugs, but may not do well on flatter surfaces such as hardwood floors.
-Having a vacuum scratch your floor is a painful experience, which is why choosing a vacuum that excels in hardwood floors is an intelligent choice.
+One of the important considerations is the floors on which these vacuums work.
+Mostly, the common flooring type of a house is a flat floor, such as Hardwood flooring, Tile flooring, Laminate flooring, and etc. Having a vacuum scratch your floor is a painful experience, which is why choosing a vacuum that excels in hardwood floors is an intelligent choice.
 These specialty vacuums can keep your floors healthy and beautiful, and some can even work well on carpets too.
-Here, we are going to review the Best Vacuum for Hardwood Floors.
+Here, we are going to review the Best Hardwood Floor Vacuums.

 Table of Contents

-- 1 Things to Know When Choosing a Vacuum for Hardwood Floors
+- 1 Things to Know When Choosing a Hardwood Floor Vacuum

 - 2 Best Cordless Vacuums for Hardwood Floors

 - 3 Best Canister Vacuums for Hardwood Floors